redux-loop/redux-loop/README.md

 and middlewares.
 For best results, we recommend installing this enhancer _*last*_, so that other enhancers like `applyMiddleware` and `DevTools.instrument` will recieve the result of `getState()` from `redux-loop` and not the raw state that `redux-loop` works with internally.
-If you see `model` or `effects` properties in your top-level state, check your composition order!
+If you see `model` and `effects` properties in your top-level state and nothing else, check your composition order!

 ### Write a reducer with some effects